 A note on needle re-use

-Self-injection technique: one hand pinches a fold of abdomen skin while the other inserts an insulin syringe at 90 degrees
+Self-injection technique: one hand pinches a fold of abdomen skin while the other positions an insulin syringe as instructed

 SubQ Testosterone Injection Sites

-• Abdomen -- 2 inches (5cm) from the navel.
-Rotate between left and right sides and vary the spot each week.
+• Abdomen: choose sites at least 2 inches (5cm) away from the navel.
+Rotate between left and right sides and vary the exact spot with every injection.

 Rotate sites each injection.
-Avoid injecting into the same spot twice in a row -- consistent site rotation prevents lipohypertrophy (hardened, fatty tissue build-up) which can affect absorption.
+Avoid injecting into the same exact spot twice in a row; consistent site rotation reduces the risk of lipohypertrophy, irritation, and scar tissue, which can affect absorption.

 Injection Site Rotation for SubQ TRT

 TRT is a long-term treatment, often lasting years or indefinitely.
-Site rotation is not optional.
-Repeated injection into the same spot causes scar tissue and lipodystrophy (hardened or lumpy tissue), which impairs medication absorption over time.
+Repeated injection into the same exact spot increases the risk of scar tissue, lipohypertrophy, lipodystrophy (changes in fat tissue), irritation, or lumpy tissue, which can affect absorption over time.

 For a detailed rotation guide, see our Injection Site Rotation guide.